STARTBODY

 Tefl reviews - Teaching English Esl Efl Tips/difficulties For Students - ✔️ ✔️ ✔️ ITTT

 This video looks at the difficulties students have when learning modal auxiliary verbs.
 The number of usages and the modal auxiliary verbs that can be used for various usages often bring about problems for the students.
 Also, the structure of sentences with modal auxiliary verbs can be confusing.
 Watch this video to understand all the difficulties students face with modal auxiliary verbs.
 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
-With this unit, I have been...
+With this unit, I...
 [Read more]

 Teaching English to Japanese Students Sarah Breaux - ✔️ ✔️ ✔️ ITTT

 Teaching English to Japanese students can be very difficult because of cultural and lingual differences.
 Japanese students are very different from American and European students.
 An advantage is their tendency to be more reserved and well behaved.
 However, they do not like to speak in class because they do not want to appear arrogant (Ikeda).
 This is a cultural custom and it will take extra encouragement to coax the students to talk.
 Also, students do not like to make eye contact and will become very embarrassed if they do not know an answer (Ikeda).
 Teachers must be sensitive to these manners in order to conduct a comfortable class for the students.
-A gradual progression toward a more English style class will be the most productive approach to classroom differences (Kawano).One major...
+A gradual progression toward a more English style class will be the most productive approach to classroom differences...
 [Read more]

 Tefl reviews - Teaching English Esl Efl Tips/student Groups - ✔️ ✔️ ✔️ ITTT

 There are many different types of groups of students that you will encounter when teaching English as a foreign language.
 This video introduces you to the five different types of student groups.
 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
 This unit has identified how to effectively use verbal and non-verbal communication in a classroom setting.
-It also recognized different student grouping (with its advantages and disadvantages) and classroom arrangement suitable...
+It also recognized different student grouping (with its advantages and disadvantages) and classroom arrangement...
 [Read more]

 Problems for Learners in Costa Rica Tina Newton - ✔️ ✔️ ✔️ ITTT

 Teaching English to students in Costa Rica is probably one of the easiest countries in the world in which to teach English.
 First of all, English is now required in the schools, Spanish is much closer to English in most sounds, almost identical alphabets are used, the general culture is open, the students like to talk, and the education of Costa Ricans is relatively high.
 However, there are several problems that can be encountered, some of which are rather unexpected, which include pronunciation, spelling, discipline, motivation, and general education level.
 There are certain pronunciation difficulties that Costa Ricans encounter.
 The primary one is with the 'th' sound.
-There is no sound like that in Latin American Spanish so they want to say it with just a 't', 'd', or 'f' sound and not...
+There is no sound like that in Latin American Spanish so they want to say it with just a 't', 'd', or 'f'...
 [Read more]

 Challenges for EFL Students and Teachers in Saudi Arabia Miles S. Traynham - ✔️ ✔️ ✔️ ITTT

 I have been teaching English as a Foreign Language in Saudi Arabia for the past three years.
 During this time I have noticed a number of challenges for both the students and the teachers.
 In light of the material I have studied as part of an EFL certificate course and from letters and research from fellows in the field, I would like to highlight some of the difficulties in hopes of gaining some insight into problems and how we may best address them.To begin with, there is the challenge of the environment.
 Arabic is the main means of communication and has a different writing system as well as an extremely rich literary history.
 (Bello-'Teaching English in Saudi Arabia') This presents challenges in teaching the alphabet as well as practicing the language.
-Visuals are an effective way of...
+Visuals are an ...
 [Read more]

 Teaching ESL vs. EFL Emi Kotani - ✔️ ✔️ ✔️ ITTT

 Quite often, the terms English as a Second Language (ESL) and English as a Foreign Language (EFL) are used interchangeably to describe English language instruction to non-native speakers.
 However, it is becoming increasingly more well known that the two contexts are quite different, demanding the teacher approach and execute different teaching methodologies in the classes.
 In an ESL setting, the class is likely to be multilingual and be completely immersed in the language by living in the culture of the target language.
-On the other hand, in the EFL setting, the class is typically monolingual and living in their own country (Brown 2001).In Teaching by principles, author H. Douglas Brown explains that 'it is useful to consider the pedagogical implications for a continuum of contexts...
+On the other hand, in the EFL setting, the class is typically monolingual and living in their own country (Brown 2001).In Teaching by principles, author H. Douglas Brown explains that 'it is useful to consider the pedagogical implications for a continuum of...
 [Read more]

 Teaching English In Spain Charity Stratos - ✔️ ✔️ ✔️ ITTT

 Upon my investigation of obtaining a position teaching English as a foreign language in the country of Spain I discovered a bit of vital information.
 This being that it is rather difficult for an American, or non EU resident, to find work.
 Though it's not impossible, the red tape and the jumping through hoops to get the required visa cause employers to look to their native English speaking neighbors in the U.K. and Ireland to fill positions.
 However, the demand for teachers is high, and if you have the time, money, and patience, eventually something will turn up.
 There was a common sentiment, and lots of sound advice in the articles I read, which was all very enlightening and, for the most part encouraging.
-With a little diligence it can be done.Firstly, something I wish I had known more...
+With a little diligence it can be done.Firstly, something I wish I...
 [Read more]

 Teaching One to One Dana Lohleit and Ist - ✔️ ✔️ ✔️ ITTT

 Teaching English one-to-one is a different role for the teacher, however, most teachers will have done, or will eventually do this kind of teaching during their career.
 For some teachers it is a way to supplement their salary-their one-to-one classes are out of school hours and privately arranged, or offered directly by the school the teacher is working at.
 One-to-one classes may also be offered by the school the teacher is working at during normal school hours and the teacher is required to teach them (Riddell, 220).
 The reasons for students wanting one to one lessons are many and there are a number of advantages and disadvantages to one to one teaching.
-Students may request one to one teaching on their own, however it must be noted that some schools usually give total beginners one to...
+Students may request one to one teaching on their own, however it must be noted that some schools usually give total ...
 [Read more]

 Teaching English in China Rob Queen - ✔️ ✔️ ✔️ ITTT